 PC members should be directed to the SIGPLAN Republication Policy.
 If a related version of the paper appeared in a workshop, take into account whether its call for papers stated that publication in the workshop is not intended to preclude later publication.

-The PC chair will strive to ensure, prior to the PC meeting, that every competitive paper has at least
+The PC chair will strive to ensure, prior to the PC meeting (or the on-line process by which final decisions are made), that every competitive paper has at least

 three PC reviews